Extended Single Crochet (esc) Stitch Tutorial

 And here it is, used in combination with the moss stitch pattern in the happy days cardigan pattern.

-If you’ve been crocheting for any amount of time, you’ll be able to figure out how the extended treble and double treble stitches would work!
+If you’ve been crocheting for any amount of time, you’ll be able to figure out how the extended treble and double treble stitches would work, but you can find a tutorial for the extended double here.

 If I haven’t convinced you yet, check out the right handed video below or on YouTube and the left handed one here.